bertilmuth/requirementsascode/README.md

 With requirementsascode,  you can represent your user journeys as executable specifications in your application source code.
 The form of the representation is similar to [user goal level use case](https://en.wikipedia.org/wiki/Use_case#Goal_levels) narratives.

+Additionally, you can specify cross-cutting concerns, e.g. for measuring performance.

 # documentation
 * [hello world examples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld)
 * [cross-cutting concerns examples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/crosscuttingconcerns)